 The Watson Headache® Approach is a manual therapy methodology and protocol for examining and managing the upper cervical spine in all headache.

-The innovative techniques of the Watson Headache Approach are supported by, and coupled with, an unprecedented clinical reasoning process born from Dean Watson’s observation of a previously unrecognized clinical pattern.
-Essentially the Approach is a method of examining the movements of, and treating, the top three spinal segments of the neck.
+The specific techniques of the Watson Headache Approach are supported by, and coupled with, an unprecedented clinical reasoning process born from Dr Dean Watson’s (Musculoskeletal Physiotherapist) observation of a previously unrecognized clinical pattern.
+Essentially the Approach is a method of examining the movements of, and managing, the top three spinal segments of the neck.

 The Watson Headache Approach: